Glandular fever is an infection caused by a virus known as the Epstein-Barr virus. It mostly affects teenagers and young adults.

 It gets better without treatment.
 But it can make you feel very ill and can last for weeks.
 It is sometimes known as infectious mononucleosis or mono.

 Common symptoms of glandular fever include:

-- a high temperature of 38 degrees Celsius or above
+- temperature of 38 degrees Celsius or above

 - sore throat

 - swollen glands in the neck

 You do not usually get glandular fever more than once.

 Glandular fever complications

 Most people get over glandular fever with no problems.
 But it can lead to other illnesses.